 Pravastatin is used to lower cholesterol.
-This helps to reduce the risk of heart attack, stroke and other related problems.
+This reduces your chance of having a stroke, heart attack, and other related problems.

 Tell your pharmacist or doctor about all medicines or treatments that you may be taking, including vitamins, herbal products or recreational drugs.